moorepants/dissertation/control.rst

 The roll rate loop gain, :math:`k_{\dot{\phi}}`, is now chosen such that the neuromuscular mode has a minimum damping ratio of 0.15 and frequency is around 10 rad/s.
-From :ref:`Figure 12.11<figPhiDotDamp>` we see that we need to set the roll rate gain to a negative values, about -0.44.
+From Figures :ref:`12.11<figPhiDotLocus>` and :ref:`12.12<figPhiDotDamp>` we see that we need to set the roll rate gain to a negative values, about -0.44.
 Since the bicycle with steer control exhibits non-minimum phase behavior, we need to introduce a positive feedback on roll rate.
 So it turns out that with a small negative gain we can maintain the neuromuscular mode behavior but introduce the required sign change for stability.
-This gives the desired 10 dB peaking in the Bode diagram, :ref:`Figure 12.12<figPhiDotBode>`.
+This gives the desired 10 dB peaking in the Bode diagram, :ref:`Figure 12.13<figPhiDotBode>`.

 .. _figPhiDotLocus: